Absolute Ceiling:

 Gauges that should not be used to confirm an engine failure include:

-The pilot should reject the takeoff if an engine failure occurs before reaching VR or VLOF in a small GA airplane.
+The pilot should reject the takeoff if an engine fails before reaching VR or VLOF in a small GA airplane.
 The abort procedure is generally the same as in a single-engine airplane but with an additional need for maintaining directional control due to asymmetrical thrust.

 In the event of an engine failure shortly after takeoff, a decision must be made to continue flight or land, even off-airport.
 This is called the area of decision.
 The position of the landing gear is a critical factor in making the decision.

 If single-engine climb performance is adequate and the airplane is configured correctly, the climb may be continued.
-A landing must be made in the most suitable area if a climb is impossible.
+If a climb is impossible, a landing must be made in the most suitable area.
 Attempting to climb must be discontinued when it is not within the airplane’s capability.

 The landing gear position is critical in deciding whether to abort or continue the takeoff.
 As a general rule, if the landing gear lever has not been moved into the up position, the pilot should abort the takeoff roll and use the remaining runway and overrun area to slow the airplane in the event of an engine failure.